 5. Japan

-Ponant's chic explorer yacht Le Jacques Cartier sails the lesser-travelled sub-tropical islands of Japan next spring, with several sailings in March 2024 and April 2024.
-Discover the remote Iriomote Island, almost 90% covered in jungle and filled with endemic and rarely-seen wildlife including the elusive Iriomote cat.
+Ponant's chic explorer yacht Le Jacques Cartier sails the lesser-travelled sub-tropical islands of Japan in October 2024 and April 2025.
+Discover the remote Iriomote Island, almost 90% covered in jungle and filled with endemic and rarely-seen wildlife including the elusive Iriomote cat, as well as the wild and remote Yonaguni, home of the Yonaguni horse, a native Japanese breed, and migrating hammerhead sharks between late November and May, making this a great destination for divers.

 Other islands offer a combination of powder-white sand, crystal clear waters and traditional heritage, making these itineraries a truly special exploration of the unique natural wonders of Japan.